 Medical City Healthcare is taking proactive measures to help ensure the health and safety of patients, caregivers, colleagues and our communities.
 Adjusted visitor access and screening are tools to help slow the spread of COVID-19.
-The following guidelines take effect on Thursday, May 21, 2020 at 7 a.m.
+The following guidelines take effect on Friday, August 7, 2020.

 Visitors must meet screening criteria:

-- Individuals with respiratory symptoms—fever, cough, or shortness of breath—or history of travel to a COVID-19-affected area, or exposure to a COVID-19 positive individual, may not visit
+- Individuals with new unexplained COVID-like symptoms, or exposure to a COVID-19 positive individual, may not visit.

 - Pediatric and neonatal intensive care unit (NICU) patients

 - Patients with disabilities or impairments warranting assistance